Focus on the customer

 If you want to be successful as a retailer in this area, you should pay attention to a consistent but also sustainable experience of the customer, both when searching for information and in sales.
 To achieve this, the boundaries between sales and marketing channels must disappear and be integrated into each other, so that channel changes from stationary to online take place smoothly from the customer's perspective.

 Due to increasing competition and the volatile nature of customers, retailers must create an information and shopping experience independent of the touchpoint as a result of the growing possibilities.
 The challenges are manifold and must be approached carefully:

 - Reduction of channel boundaries

 - Consideration of the organization, as this is a change in the company

 - Careful consideration of the system landscape in order to be able to implement the change systemically

 Our recommendation is to face the challenges in a structured way.
 We support this with our established process model.

-We recommend considering the following topics in initial workshops:
+We recommend that the following topics be considered in initial workshops: